kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md

 Now that the CPI is installed, we can focus on the CSI.
 Please visit <https://vsphere-csi-driver.sigs.k8s.io/driver-deployment/installation.html> to install vSphere CSI Driver.

-## Sample manifests to test CSI driver functionality

-The following are some sample manifests that can be used to verify that some provisioning workflows using the vSphere CSI driver are working as expected.

-The example provided here will show how to create a stateful containerized application and use the vSphere Client to access the volumes that back your application.
-The following sample workflow shows how to deploy a MongoDB application with one replica.

-While performing the workflow tasks, you alternate the roles of a vSphere user and Kubernetes user.
-The tasks use the following items:

-* Storage class YAML file
-* MongoDB service YAML file
-* MongoDB StatefulSet YAML file

 ### Create a Storage Policy

 The virtual disk (VMDK) that will back your containerized application needs to meet specific storage requirements.
 As a vSphere user, you create a VM storage policy based on the requirements provided to you by the Kubernetes user.